 Your account must be in good standing (no overdue materials or outstanding fees).

 Most materials found on our shelves: books, bound journals, and media items (DVDs, CDs).
-Since most media items are locked up, you have to use Express Retrieval to borrow them.
-To browse online, see Find Films, Videos and DVDs.

-If you just want an article or book chapter, get it faster with Document Delivery.
+If you just want an article or book chapter, get it faster with document delivery.

-There is no limit, but we reserve the right to process no more than ten items per person per day when there is heavy demand.
+There's no limit, but we reserve the right to process no more than ten items per person per day when there is heavy demand.

-Seven days.
+Ten days.
 If not picked up, we'll return the item to the regular shelves or transfer it to the next person who has it on hold.